curiousoffice/playbook/README.rst

 - We never send passwords using email
 - We create safe passwords
 - We do not leave our laptop, computer, phone, or papers lying around unprotected
-- We limit access to Sophilabs networks and communication channels, email and phones
+- We limit access to sophilabs networks and communication channels, email and phones

 Sales
 =====